 Schematic Design (SD)

-Once The basic design is locked down and the Architect provides the client with drawings the Architect and owner will agree to proceed to the next phase of design.
+Once the basic design is locked down and the architect provides the client with drawings, the architect and owner will agree to proceed to the next phase of design.
+Design Development.

-Design Development is going to be approximately 20% of the architects work and fees.
-In Design Development the architect and owner will will work together to select materials including interior finishes and products such as windows. doors, fixtures, appliances, and materials.
-The architect will revise the drawings with more specificity and detail than in Schematic Design.
+The Design Development Phase is going to be approximately 20% of the architects work and fees.
+In Design Development the architect and owner will work together to select materials including interior finishes and products such as windows. doors, fixtures, appliances, etc… The architect will revise the drawings with more specificity and detail than in Schematic Design.
 Engineering will commence on the structure, plumbing, electrical, heating/ventilation systems, energy analysis and any other project specific systems.
-At the end of design development a good deal of product selection and systems design should be progressing.
+At the end of design development, a good deal of product selection and systems design should be progressing.
 This phase concludes when the interior and exterior design of the building is locked in by the owner and architect.
-Below is a 3D rendering of a house at completion of design development and the following images are diagrams of the house showing some of the systems and materials in place.
+Below is a 3D rendering of a house at completion of design development.
+The following image is a diagram of the house showing some of the systems and materials in place.

 Construction Documents (CD)

-Bidding should be self explanatory at this time the owner prepares to select the contractor for the job and sign contracts to proceed with construction this will typically take up 5% of the architects time and fees.
-Multiple contractors submit bids on the job or the client can directly hire a contractor without getting competitive bids The architects role here will be to assist the client, answer contractors questions provide any additional documentation if requested by or needed by the contractor.
-This phase can be started at the beginning of the project it does not need to wait until all of the construction documents are completed but the price will be more accurate if you do.
+Bidding should be self explanatory.
+At this time the owner prepares to select the contractor for the job and sign contracts to proceed with construction.
+This will typically take up 5% of the architects time and fees.
+Multiple contractors submit bids on the job or the client can directly hire a contractor without getting competitive bids The architect’s role here will be to assist the client.
+We will answer contractor’s questions, provide any additional documentation if requested by the contractor.
+This phase can be started at the beginning of the project.
+You do not need to wait until all of the construction documents are completed but the price will be more accurate if you do.

-If you have an exact budget in mind at the begging of the process we may recommend you higher a contractor to consult and review the schematic design, design development, and construction drawings from the beginning in order to ensure the project is within the specified budget.
-Only a contractor can guarantee a price of construction architects and cost estimators who provided budgets cannot guarantee those prices, but can provided and educated budget price.
+If you have an exact budget in mind at the beginning of the process, we may recommend you hire a contractor early to consult.
+The GC can and review the schematic design, design development, and construction drawings from the beginning in order to ensure the project is within the specified budget.
+Only a contractor can guarantee a price for construction.
+Architects and cost estimators who provided budgets cannot guarantee those prices, but can provided and educated budget price.

 Construction Administration (CA)

-The Construction Administration phase of architectural services is the final phase and accounts for probably at most 20% of the architects time and fees on a project.
-Although this phase is the longest phase usually it is not remotely the majority of the architects work.
+The Construction Administration phase of architectural services is the final phase.
+CA and accounts for at most 20% of the architects time and fees on a project in most cases.
+While this phase is the longest, it does not usually comprise the majority of the architects work.
 On typical projects the architect does NOT supervise construction.
 The architect will periodically visit the job site to see progress and ensure the contractor is following the plans.
-The architect can review contractor’s monthly invoices to confirm work completion.
+If needed the architect can review contractor’s monthly invoices to confirm work completion.
 The architect will be available to answer questions and provide additional information to issues that arise.
 During this phase it is not uncommon that some additional services for the architect arise due to change orders.

-In New York City (and perhaps many other places) the Department Of Buildings (DOB) requires architects to perform multiple progress inspections and special inspections during construction and submit Technical Reports to the DOB.
-Progress inspections are conducted by the architect and special inspections may require a third party Inspection Agency with a specialized license.
+In New York City the Department Of Buildings (DOB) requires architects to perform multiple progress inspections and special inspections.
+The architect and engineers must submit Technical Reports to the DOB.
+Progress inspections are conducted by the architect.
+Special inspections may require a third party Inspection Agency with a specialized license.

-The Architect stays on the project until the the building is completed, final inspections are all completed, and the owner obtains a certificate of occupancy and any other certificates required for operation and use of the building.
+The architect stays on the project until the the building is finished.
+Final inspections are all completed, and the owner obtains a Certificate of Occupancy.

-This was a basic break down of the Architect’s Phases Of Design.
+The above information is a basic break down of the Architect’s Phases Of Design.
 The percentages of cost provided will fluctuate from project to project and between different architecture firms.
-These phases are universally accepted among most architects in the United States and any architect should be able to give you a more in depth explanation of their fee structure.
+These phases are universally accepted among most architects in the United States.
+An architect should be able to give you an in depth explanation of their fee structure.
 If you would like to learn more you can see another post we wrote on Architectural Fees.